Can I Get a Flu Shot If I Have a Cold?

 The holiday season can come with a lot of extra stress.
-You're scrambling to complete work projects before the year ends, perhaps coordinating travel plans to see family, and, oh yeah, trying to avoid getting sick, which is easier said than done during cold and flu season.
+You're scrambling to complete work projects before the year ends, perhaps coordinating travel plans, and, oh yeah, trying to avoid getting sick, which is easier said than done during cold, flu, and COVID season.

 It's almost inevitable that you'll get hit with a cold at some point this winter, even if you're taking all possible precautions, like wearing a face mask, limiting large indoor gatherings, and washing your hands frequently (and for at least 20 seconds at a time).
 You should definitely keep all of that up, but germs are persistent, and unfortunately, there's a chance you'll pick up a bug in spite of your best efforts.
 A cold is likely to knock you down for a few days, but it's very different from COVID and the flu, both of which can be life-threatening (even though all three can share symptoms).